-Take some time to learn more about nonprofits.
-Understanding that the funding for these organizations often satisfies more than the mission statement will help us see the benefits of supporting nonprofit organizations.
-Visit www.kifoundation.org to find out more and use #NationalNonprofitDay to share on social media.
+The observance encourages you to take some time to learn more about nonprofits.
+Understand that the funding for these organizations often satisfies more than the mission statement.
+Discover all the benefits of supporting a nonprofit.
+Visit philanthopyalliancefoundation.org to find out more and use #NationalNonprofitDay to share on social media.

 NATIONAL NONPROFIT DAY HISTORY

-Sherita J. Herring, a renowned speaker, best-selling author and business strategist, founded National Nonprofit Day to educate, enlighten and empower others to make a difference, while acknowledging those that are in the trenches, impacting lives every day – the Change-Makers of the World!
+Sherita J. Herring, a renowned speaker, best-selling author, and business strategist, founded National Nonprofit Day to educate, enlighten and empower others to make a difference while acknowledging those in the trenches, impacting lives every day – the Change-Makers of the World!

-The Tariff Act of 1894 signed into law on August 17, imposed the first federal income tax on corporations, which included exemptions for nonprofit corporations and charitable institutions.
-With a few modifications, nonprofit exemptions remain a solid part of the law and have served significant benefits, both for communities and the economy.
+The Tariff Act of 1894, signed into law on August 17, imposed the first federal income tax on corporations, including exemptions for nonprofit corporations and charitable institutions.
+With a few modifications, nonprofit exemptions remain a solid part of the law and have served significant benefits for communities and the economy.

 NATIONAL I LOVE MY FEET DAY!

 National I LOVE My Feet Day! is observed annually on August 17th.
 This is a day to appreciate how valuable our feet are, to practice good foot care and pamper our feet.